-Currently, Hertie School students are welcome to use the 30 available study spaces in the library during the opening times of the Hertie School.
-It is required to register with the luca app.
+Currently, Hertie School students are welcome to use the 55 available study spaces in the library during the opening times of the Hertie School.
+It is required to wear a FFP2 mask at all times.

 Due dates, reminder fees and borrowing materials

 Due dates of borrowed print books from our collection and interlibrary loan items are back in place.
 Please check your library account for checked out items and due date information.
-No overdue fines are being charged for currently checked-out, overdue items, but we kindly ask you to stick to the due dates.
+No overdue fines are being charged for checked-out, overdue items, but we kindly ask you to stick to the due dates.

 Interlibrary loan orders

 Interlibrary loan order services remain in place, but interlibrary loan materials will not be automatically renewed.
-Therefore, please return them on time to the book return box placed in front of Central Office's reception desk on the first floor during our office hours (Monday to Friday, 9 am to 5 pm).
+Therefore, please return them on time or contact us when you would like to renew them.

 Scans from our print books and the reserve collection